brianrhall/Assembly/README.md

 | Link         | `ld -e _main -melf_i386 -o prog prog.o` | `ld -e _main -melf_x86_64 -o prog prog.o` |
 | Exit Routine | `mov eax, 1`<br>`mov ebx, 0`<br>`int 80h` | `mov rax, 60`<br>`xor rdi, rdi`<br>`syscall` |

 |    Linux     | GAS 32-bit | GAS 64-bit |
 |--------------|-----------|-----------|
 | Assemble     | `as --32 -o prog.o prog.s` | `as --64 -o prog.o prog.s` |
 | Link         | `ld -e _main -melf_i386 -o prog prog.o` | `ld -e _main -melf_x86_64 -o prog prog.o` |
 | Exit Routine | `mov $1, %eax`<br>`mov $0, %ebx`<br>`int $0x80` | `mov $60, %rax`<br>`xor %rdi, %rdi`<br>`syscall` |

-<a name="GAS"></a>
-#### Is the GAS, Clang/LLVM code for macOS or Linux?
-We have provided code (.s files) for GAS, Clang/LLVM for both macOS and Linux.
-The GAS code shown through the book is for macOS (since we use NASM on Linux through the book), but if you are using GAS on Linux, code files are provided for you in the repository.
-Typically, the only difference is the exit routine.
-(Chapter 10 programs are more different because of system calls).

 <a name="global"></a>
 #### Do I use the .globl or .global directive for *main* in GAS?
 Either.
 In the past, GAS used the .globl directive (without the *a*), but eventually updated the assembler to accept .global as well.
 We use .globl in the GAS examples and programs in the book.

-<a name="book_links"></a>
-#### What if a web link in the book is broken? / Is there a place with all active web links?
-Yes, try here -> [Book_Links.md](./Book_Links.md), which is in the file list at the top of the README.
-We would also appreciate if you report any broken links.

 ## Errata
 - **Chapter 4, p.
 76, Program 4.4 - NASM**: